A Simple Guide to Japanese Sunscreen | Guidable - Your Guide to a Sustainable, Wellbeing-centred Life in Japan

 No matter how high the SPF is, though, some UV radiation will always get through the sunscreen barrier, so make sure to wear clothes to protect you from direct sunlight during the hottest hours of the day and seasons when the sun is stronger.

-The second, but no less important, criteria to consider when picking up sunscreen from your drugstore is PA.
+The second, but no less important, criterion to consider when picking up sunscreen from your drugstore is PA.
 PA, short for “protection grade UVA,” measures and indicates the spectrum of protection against UVA radiation.

 A fun fact: the PA rating system was actually developed in Japan in 1996!
 PA values range from low and moderate UVA protection (PA+ and PA++) to high (PA+++) and extremely high UVA protection (PA++++).